 Under the Canopy by Iris Volant and Cynthia Alonso

 This one is for all of the nature lovers out there!
 Under the Canopy not only showcases Alonso’s stunning, colorful illustrations of some of the amazing trees that we find around the world but also highlights the cultural context of these seemingly everyday sightings.
 Did you know that Hawthorne trees were thought to be the meeting place of Celtic fairies?
-Or that Anne Frank used to look out at a large Horse Chestnut Tree outside of her hiding spot in Amsterdam?
+Or that Anne Frank used to look out to a large Horse Chestnut Tree outside of her hiding spot in Amsterdam?
 Just because school is out doesn’t mean that the learning has to stop, especially when it is about awesome subjects like this!
 After reading this Flying Eye book, you’ll want to go out and see what trees you can find in your own backyard.
 (Super cool bonus: check out Cynthia’s sweet illustrated story in Issue 6: Symbols.)

 Ghost Boys by Jewell Parker Rhodes